CM2S/piglot/examples/sample_curve_fitting_stochastic_composite/description.md

 However, under composition, we instead assume that, for a fixed $a$, the *response* at every point $x$ of the curve follows a normal distribution with known mean $\mu(x)$ and variance $\sigma^2(x)$, that is, $f(x) \sim \mathcal{N}\left(\mu(x), \sigma^2(x)\right)$.
 This is fundamentally different from the previous approach.
-In the simple (non-composite) strategy, we assume the scalar *objective function* (or loss, in the curve fitting case) is Gaussian; on the composite fashion, it is the *response* that is Gaussian.
+In the simple (non-composite) strategy, we assume the scalar *objective function* (or loss, in the curve fitting case) is Gaussian; in the composite fashion, it is the *response* that is Gaussian.
 We can then compute the statistical quantities in a similar fashion:
 $$
 \begin{aligned}